 Lorenzetti's entire oeuvre is remarkable for the emotional connection that he creates between his figures and with the viewer.
 The figures in Christ between Saints Paul and Peter are linked in subtle, silent conversation – demonstrated by their gestures, facial expressions and the movement of their drapery.
 Though contained within three rounded arches, they share the same golden space.
 Christ lifts his hand in blessing.
 He glances towards Saint Paul, who was converted to Christianity after experiencing an intense vision of Jesus.
 With his head bowed and brow furrowed, Paul clutches the sword with which he was martyred.
 It is sheathed in its minutely stitched scabbard and is wrapped in a decorative sword-belt.
 Watching Christ and Paul is Saint Peter.
 As the guardian of the Kingdom of Heaven, he grips the keys tightly.

-The panel’s undulating lower edge suggests that it has been cut away from a larger element, providing a clue as to its original function.
-Research carried out by The National Gallery and Philadelphia Museum of Art suggests that Christ between Saints Paul and Peter may have once been positioned above Lorenzetti’s signed panel depicting the Virgin and Child Enthroned and Donor, Angels (c.1319), now in the Philadelphia Museum of Art.
+The panel's undulating lower edge suggests that it has been cut away from a larger element, providing a clue as to its original function.
+Research carried out by The National Gallery and Philadelphia Museum of Art suggests that Christ between Saints Paul and Peter may have once been positioned above Lorenzetti's signed panel depicting the Virgin and Child enthroned with a donor and angels of around 1319, now in the Philadelphia Museum of Art.
 Both panels share a knotty, vertical wood grain and are similar in width.
-The pair may have featured at the
+The pair may have featured at the centre of a multi-panelled altarpiece known as a polyptych, perhaps for the church of Santa Maria dei Servi in Siena.

 Whether or not the link with the Philadelphia panel is to be confirmed, it is likely that Christ between Saints Paul and Peter would have been part of an impressive altarpiece.
 Placed upon an altar table, the ensemble would have been the focus of devotion for worshippers.
 Throughout their history, altarpieces have often been dismantled and dispersed from their original locations.
 Reasons for this might include changes in the layout, use, or decoration of a church – or fashions in collecting.
 Lorenzetti's panel was probably brought to England in the second half of the nineteenth century, where it seemingly entered the Cowper family collection at Panshanger Manor, Hertfordshire.